Have you lost money to a psychic? Are you now receiving loads of spam and scam emails? Would you like the calls and spam emails to stop? Here's how.

 I also request that that I not receive any further mail and state as follows:

 1. Please remove my name and address from your mailing list and the mailing list of your associated companies;

 2. Please do not pass my name and address to any other companies;

 3. Please notify your list broker to remove my name and address from their mailing list.

 Name (as it appears on letter)

 Address (as it appears on letter)

-For other exposes' and discussions of psychic scams and frauds, see
+For other exposes' and discussions of psychic scams and frauds, see these links:

 Exposing the Truth: Frequently Asked Questions